-Subsequent to quarter end, the annual \$20,000 AMR payment was made to BL and a \$25,000 property payment was made to Nevada Sunrise.
+During the quarter ended September 30, 2020, the annual \$20,000 AMR payment was made to BL and a \$25,000 property payment was made to Nevada Sunrise.

 f) Buckskin Rawhide East Property, Nevada

 The Company has a 100% interest in the 48 unpatented mineral claims, totalling 960 acres, making up Buckskin Rawhide East Property.
 The claims are inlying claims to Rawhide Mining LLC's ("RMC") operating Rawhide Mien.